waterfloo/8812au-20210629/README.md

 sudo zypper update
 ```

-Note: If you do not regularly maintain your system by installing updated packages, it is a good idea to not only update system package information but also to install the updated packages followed by a system reboot.
-The installation can then be continued with step 3.
+Note: If you do not regularly maintain your system by installing updated
+packages, please do so now and then reboot.
+The rest of the installation
+will appreciate having a fully up to date system to work with.
+The
+installation can then be continued with Step 3.

 #### Step 3: Install the required packages (select the option for the OS you are using)